 Most people think of the Everglades as a national park at the southern tip of Florida, but the reality is that the Everglades is a vast eco-system, a “River of Grass” more than 60 miles wide and 100 miles long.

-Between its source at Lake Okeechobee and its delta in Florida Bay, the Everglades flows over a porous limestone shelf through agricultural areas, wildlife refuges, water conservation areas and two national parks — Everglades National Park and Big Cypress.
+Between its source at Lake Okeechobee and its delta in Florida Bay, the Everglades flows over a porous limestone shelf through agricultural areas, wildlife refuges, water conservation areas and two national parks — Everglades National Park and the Big Cypress National Preserve.

 Everglades National Park campgrounds

 There are two developed campgrounds, both of which are accessible from the main park road in Homestead.

 And there are more than 50 primitive campsites in the Everglades backcountry, most accessible by boat from the Gulf Coast Visitor Center in Everglades City.

 Long Pine Key Campground — Long Pine is near the Homestead entrance to Everglades National Park and features 108 drive-up sites available first-come, first-served for $16/night.

 Reservations are not accepted at this campground, which is near the entrance to the park and the Homestead Visitor Center.